adagio130/note/IELTS/homework/Week1.md

 1. Do you live in a house or a flat
-	- I live in a flat right now.
-Living in a flat is cheaper than a house in Taipei.
+	- I currently live in a flat.
+It's more affordable than living in a house here in Taipei.
 1. What's your favorite room
-	 - I don't have too much choice because there is only one room in my home.
+	 - I don't have many options since my flat only has one room.
 2. Is there anything you want to change about your home
 	- The major part that I'd like to change is the space of it.
 But I think it's impossible.
 Maybe moving to a new one is better than changing it.
 1. Would you like to move to a different home in the future